 Let's say you are making $50,000 in your current job, and you have a job offer in another state for $60,000.
 The cost of living in the new state is 50% higher than your current state, so you would have to earn about $75,000 in your new state to afford the same lifestyle.
 On the other hand, moving to a lower-cost area may mean a small raise may go a long way.

-For example, let's say your company contributed $10,000 to your 401(k) plan and it will vest at 20% per year over five years.
+For example, let's say your company contributed $10,000 to your 401(k) plan and it will vest at 20% per year over 5 years.
 So if you leave after the end of the first year, you could keep only $2,000 of the contribution.
-After two years, you could keep 40%, and so on.
+After 2 years, you could keep 40%, and so on.

 Did you take a loan from your 401(k)?
-If so, you may have to repay the full amount after leaving the company, or else the outstanding balance will be treated as a taxable distribution and also may be subject to a 10% early withdrawal penalty.
+If so, generally you will need to repay the full amount after leaving the company, or else the outstanding balance will be treated as a taxable distribution and also may be subject to a 10% early withdrawal penalty.3

 Let's look at a hypothetical example to illustrate the impact of these things.
 Meet Jason, a 25-year-old computer programmer earning $65,000 in salary and bonus.
 His employer matches 7% of his contribution to his 401(k) and gives him 10% in profit sharing.
 He receives an offer from a company in another city as a contractor—so no benefits, and he would be liable for the additional payroll taxes—paying him $130,000 in salary and bonus.